sarahisyoung/CandidateTracker/README.md

     `firebase use tracker`

 4. Launch

     `firebase serve`

 5. Access application

     `http://localhost:5000/`

 ## Additional Info

 1. Refer to documentation for tag-it here; used in event sign in.

     'https://github.com/aehlke/tag-it'

+## Notes

+1. Make sure on the firebase structure, the very first child/entry must be called "Events"